cusdulab/MLSF/README.md

 ## results
 This directory contains a file and a subdirectory: `results.xlsx` and `plots`.
 * `results.xlsx` lists all the results in six tables (three similarity measures * two similarity directions).
-* `plots` contains 54 figures in PDF and PNG (600 dpi) formats showing and comparing the predictive performance of nine scoring functions.
+* `plots` contains figures in PDF and PNG (600 dpi) formats showing and comparing the predictive performance of nine scoring functions.

 ## License
 MIT License

 ## References
 [1] Hongjian Li, Jiangjun Peng, Pavel Sidorov, Yee Leung, Kwong-Sak Leung, Man-Hon Wong, Gang Lu and Pedro J. Ballester.
 Classical scoring functions for docking are unable to exploit large volumes of structural and interaction data.
-Submitted to Bioinformatics.
+Bioinformatics, btz183, 2019.
+[DOI: 10.1093/bioinformatics/btz183]: https://doi.org/10.1093/bioinformatics/btz183